macovsky/lambdacd-cookie-cutter-pipeline-example/README.md

-# cookie-cutter-pipeline-example

-An example on how to use parameterized pipeline templates to generate several pipelines with the same structure.
-This can be useful if you have several projects that all need basically the same pipeline but have a few minor variations, e.g. different repositories and differently named build scripts.

-This example can also be your introduction on using functions to generate pipelines in general.

-**Depends on LambdaCD 0.9.1**

-## Usage
+An example on how to add Github authentication (via [ring-oauth2](https://github.com/weavejester/ring-oauth2)) and per pipeline authorization to [LambdaCD with parameterized pipelines](https://github.com/flosell/lambdacd-cookie-cutter-pipeline-example).

-* `lein run` will start your pipeline with a web-ui listening on port 8080
+`lein run` will start ui on http://localhost:8080

-## Files

-* `pipeline.clj` contains your pipeline-definition
-* `steps.clj` contains your custom build-steps